Wilfred/bfc/README.md

 ## Peephole optimisations

+bfc provides a range of peephole optimisations.
+We use quickcheck to ensure our optimisations are in the optimal order (by verifying that our optimiser is idempotent).

-bfc can use LLVM's optimisations, but it also offers some BF-specific optimisations.
-There's a roadmap in [optimisations.md](optimisations.md) of optimisations we will implement at the BF IR level.
+There's also a roadmap in [optimisations.md](optimisations.md) of optimisations we haven't yet implemented.

 ### Combining Instructions